thanpolas/grunt-github-pages/README.md

   /* ... later on, after grunt.initConfig() call, create an alias: */

-// create an alias for the githubPages task grunt.registerTask('push', ['githubPages:target']);
+// create an alias for the githubPages task grunt.registerTask('deploy', ['githubPages:target']);
 ```

-So when you issue `grunt push` on your command line this is what will happen:
+So when you issue `grunt deploy` on your command line this is what will happen:

 1. The Current Working Directory will change to `_site`.
 2. The command `git add .` will be performed.